 - " If the cold start button does not return to its original position:

-- Adjust the play in the throttle cable.
-4 (

-p.
-96)

 Danger of poisoning Exhaust gases are toxic and inhaling them may result in unconsciousness and death.

 - Always make sure there is sufficient ventilation when running the engine. - Use an effective exhaust extraction system when starting or running the engine in an enclosed space. - Start the engine and let it run idle.
 Move the handlebar to and fro over the entire steering range.